-Turtles are dying off at an alarming pace -- rates never seen before -- under terrible pressure from habitat loss, road kill and other threats.
+Turtles are dying off at an alarming pace -- rates never seen before -- under pressure from habitat loss, road kill and other threats.
 But one of those threats could prove fairly simple to tackle: turtle races.
-Annual turtle races strain native turtle populations every year -- thousands of turtles are removed from the wild and raced at turtle races held in small towns across the country.
+Annual turtle races strain native populations every year -- thousands of turtles are removed from the wild and raced in small towns across the country.

-It’s easy to believe little harm is done when turtles caught, then released back into the wild after the races, but the fact is that these races can expose turtles to deadly diseases.
+It's easy to believe little harm is done when turtles are caught, then released into the wild after races, but the fact is that these races can expose turtles to deadly diseases.
 Those diseases spread to wild populations when the turtles are released.
-Ranavirus is a sickness causing particular concern; it has caused widespread turtle, frog and salamander deaths in 25 states.
+Ranavirus is a sickness causing particular concern; it has led to widespread turtle, frog and salamander deaths in 25 states.

 Many of the threats native turtles face are difficult problems to solve -- but turtle races have an easy fix.
 Just stop using turtles caught in the wild.
 Many towns already use creative substitutes for wild-caught turtles, such as river races using rubber turtles or races where people pull toy turtles on strings.

-Please take action now: Sign the petition below and ask communities to stop using wild-caught turtles in their turtle races.
+Sign our petition and ask communities to stop using wild-caught turtles in their turtle races.

 Sorry, we couldn't find your address.